umnaih/Mobile-Health-Care-Management-System/README.md

 # Mobile-Health-Care-Management-System

 Welcome to the Mobile Healthcare Management System!
-This software is designed to help patients, doctors, and pharmacists manage medication and appointments, and keep track of patient records.
+This project paln how asoftware could be designed to help patients, doctors, and pharmacists manage medication and appointments, and keep track of patient records.

 # Features